varun1729/golang-socketio/README.md

 This library was forked from github.com/graarh/golang-socketio

-golang implementation of [socket.io](http://socket.io) library, client and server via websocket and XHR polling transports.
+Golang implementation of [socket.io](http://socket.io) library, client and server via websocket and XHR polling transports.

+Main task of this fork was the XHR polling transport implementation and upgrade from XHR polling to websocket.

 Examples directory contains simple client and server (outdated).